James A. Garfield: Education, marriage and early career

 Upon his return to Ohio, the degree from a prestigious Eastern college made Garfield a man of distinction.
 He returned to Hiram to teach at the Institute and in 1857 was made its principal, though he did not see education as a field that would realize his full potential.
 The abolitionist atmosphere at Williams had enlightened him politically, after which he began to consider politics as a career.
-He campaigned for Republican John C. Frémont in 1856.
-In 1858, he married Lucretia and they had seven children, five of whom survived infancy.
+He campaigned for Republican presidential candidate John C. Frémont in 1856.
+In 1858, he married Lucretia, and they had seven children, five of whom survived infancy.
 Soon after the wedding, he registered to read law at the office of attorney Albert Gallatin Riddle in Cleveland, though he did his studying in Hiram.
 He was admitted to the bar in 1861.

 Local Republican leaders invited Garfield to enter politics upon the death of Cyrus Prentiss, the presumptive nominee for the local state senate seat.
 He was nominated at the party convention on the sixth ballot and was elected, serving from 1860 to 1861.
 Garfield's major effort in the state senate was an unsuccessful bill providing for Ohio's first geological survey to measure its mineral resources.

 Civil War

 After Abraham Lincoln's election as president, several Southern states announced their secession from the Union to form a new government, the Confederate States of America.
 Garfield read military texts while anxiously awaiting the war effort, which he regarded as a holy crusade against the Slave Power.
 In April 1861, the rebels bombarded Fort Sumter, one of the South's last federal outposts, beginning the Civil War.
 Although he had no military training, Garfield knew his place was in the Union Army.

 At Governor William Dennison's request, Garfield deferred his military ambitions to remain in the legislature, where he helped appropriate the funds to raise and equip Ohio's volunteer regiments.
-When the legislature adjourned Garfield spent the spring and early summer on a speaking tour of northeastern Ohio, encouraging enlistment in the new regiments.
+When the legislature adjourned, Garfield spent the spring and early summer on a speaking tour of northeastern Ohio, encouraging enlistment in the new regiments.
 Following a trip to Illinois to purchase muskets, Garfield returned to Ohio and, in August 1861, received a commission as a colonel in the 42nd Ohio Infantry regiment.
 The 42nd Ohio existed only on paper, so Garfield's first task was to fill its ranks.
 He did so quickly, recruiting many of his neighbors and former students.
 The regiment traveled to Camp Chase, outside Columbus, Ohio, to complete training.
+During this period, on November 19, 1861, Garfield became a Freemason, at Magnolia Lodge, No. 20 in Columbus, Ohio, receiving the third degree after his military service was completed in 1864.
 In December, Garfield was ordered to bring the 42nd to Kentucky, where they joined the Army of the Ohio under Brigadier General Don Carlos Buell.